roboflow/gpt-checkup/README.md

-# GPT-4V Monitor
+# GPT-4V Checkup

-Open source monitor that tests how GPT-4V performs on image prompts over time.
+Open source monitor that tests how [GPT-4V](https://openai.com/research/gpt-4v-system-card) performs on image prompts over time.

 This project is not affiliated with OpenAI.